Being an Ally

 Which issues do you discuss/support in your daily conversations?

-How often do you include examples using gays, lesbians, bisexuals, transgendered, and intersex people in all of your seminars and classes?
+How often do you include examples using gays, lesbians, bisexuals, transgendered,

 Do you often assume students and staff are heterosexual?